Australian Drone Laws for Recreational Drone Flyers

 Drones Prohibited in all Parks Victoria Land

 I recently wrote a detailed article about Parks Victoria and drones.
 Recreational drone use is prohibited in all state parks, national parks and reserves across Victoria.
-Across Australia each State Park authority will have their own rules and regulations for taking off and landing in managed park land.
+Across Australia, each State Park authority will have its own rules and regulations for taking off and landing in managed parkland.

 Restricted and Prohibited Zones

 Within Australia, there are several permanent no-fly zones where flying a drone is prohibited.
 Example ALL correctional facilities, Sydney Harbour, military locations (example Point Cook), some telescopes and satellite stations, private contractors and science facilities.
-Check the CASA App for more details.
+Check the CASA Apps for more details on these areas.

-Drone laws prohibit recreational drone operators from using drones for business/commercial use.
+Without proper accreditation, drone laws prohibit recreational drone operators from using drones for business/commercial use.
 This includes creating content for websites, social media, real estate and commercials.
-However, if your drone weighs under 2KG you can apply to CASA to fly commercially (Sub 2KG Class).
-You must inform CASA at least 5 days prior to flight, have an aviation reference number (ARN) (free to apply) and fly using the above rules.
-Note without the correct paperwork, fines do apply.
+However, if your drone weighs under 2KG you can apply to CASA to fly Excluded Category (Sub 2KG Class).
+As of 30th of September 2020, to fly excluded category you must get an aviation number, get an Operator Accreditation, register your drone and fly using the above recreational/standard operating rules.
+From 28 January 2021, flying for business/commercial without proper valid accreditation will incur fines of up to $11,100.

 Using a Spotter – Not a Drone Law